jimbobbennett/AgroHack/Steps/ExportDataToBlobStorage.md

    For the `<location>`, use the name of the location closest to you.

-   This will create a resource group called `AgroHack` in the location you specify.
+   This will create a Resource Group called `AgroHack` in the location you specify.

    > Resource groups are logical groupings of Azure services, allowing you to manage all the services for a particular application or project together.
 At the end of this workshop this Resource Group will be deleted, deleting all the services created.